Fix and Manage Issues

 Resolving Overall Issues

-If any instances of these issues are seen in a subsequent scan, the issue will be reopened for you to take another look.
+If any instances of the issue are seen in a subsequent scan, the issue will be reopened for you to take another look.

 False Positives and Warnings